-It was his fifth Masters title of the season, a career best.
-Nadal is now tied with Novak Djokovic for most Masters titles in a season since 1990.
+Nadal's five Masters titles this season are a career best.
+He's now tied with Novak Djokovic for most Masters titles in a season since 1990.
 He's won seven of the nine Masters events during his career.

 Nadal has dominated the tour after overcoming a knee injury that sidelined him for the last part of 2012.
 The win on Sunday gave him a career-best mark of 53-3 this season.
 He's reached the finals in 11 of his last 12 tournaments, underscoring his consistent excellence.

 He had one of his biggest challenges on Sunday — the 6-foot-10 Isner, who had the tournament's nastiest serve and the crowd at center court behind him.

 Wasn't enough to get Nadal off his game.

 He survived a pair of set points in the opener, sending it to a tiebreaker.
 The crowd chanted "Let's go Isner!" during a changeover during the tiebreaker, which ended with Isner dumping a service return into the net and Nadal pumping his fist.